infolexa/bolt/README.md

 		));

-	Admins will automatically inherit the permissions for guests and members.
+	Groups under Administrators will automatically inherit the permissions for guests and members.
+You can't remove guest and member permissions from the Admin Groups.

 	You can assign guest permissions to members but you can't assign Member and Admin permissions to guests.
 You also can't assign Admin permissions to Members.

 	This is just a basic declaration of permissions.
 More details will be discussed in another chapter.
-	But as a preview, you can specify the directories, controllers and actions related to the permission.
+	But as a preview, you can specify the controllers and actions related to the permission.
 	This will allow Bolt to automatically check for the user's permissions when certain controllers are accessed.

 5. **Extending Bolt's Controllers**